-Camille Souter was raised in Ireland and originally trained as a nurse at Guy’s Hospital London, before taking up painting in the mid 1950s.
-Though her usually small scale paintings appear abstract they are firmly based within reality and the everyday.
-Souter has exhibited extensively since the 1960s.
-Major retrospectives of her work were held at The Douglas Hyde Gallery, Dublin, in 1980 and at the Ulster Museum, Belfast, in 2000.
-In 2000 Souter received the IMMA Glen Dimplex award for contribution to visual arts in Ireland.
-She is an honorary member of the RHA and was elected Saoi of Aosdána in 2009.
+Camille Souter trained as a nurse before taking up painting in the mid 1950s.
+Though abstract in appearance, her paintings are based within reality and the everyday.
+Souter exhibited extensively since the 1960s, including major retrospectives at The Douglas Hyde Gallery, Dublin, in 1980, and the Ulster Museum, Belfast, in 2000.
+Souter received the IMMA Glen Dimplex award for contribution to visual arts in Ireland in 2000.
+She was a member of the RHA and was elected Saoi of Aosdána in 2009.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.